braydentang1/NHLPlayoffs/README.md

 # NHLPlayoffs
 A model that aims to predict the outcome of a NHL playoff series before the first game is played.
-Currently, the model is an ensemble of five bagged elastic net models, trained on data from the 2006 to 2019 NHL playoffs.
+Currently, the model is an ensemble of five bagged elastic net models, trained on data from the 2006-2019 NHL playoffs.

 Sits at 0.65742 log loss using data from 2006 and onwards.